jonlpersson/ed-latimore/site/_posts/2020-10-10-how-to-win-a-fight-to-the-death.md

 Victory is not about words but deeds.

 Most people today try to use words to make their point.
-If that doesn't work, [they complain about how it makes them feel.](/why-do-people-complain) They have no idea what it's like to be in a real conflict where the only way to make your point is to silence the opposition.
+If that doesn’t work, [they complain about how it makes them feel.](/why-do-people-complain) They have no idea what it’s like to be in a real conflict where the only way to make your point is to silence the opposition.

 People are silenced with actions, not words.
 Violent actions.
 Fighting to the death is the ultimate expression of *acta non verba*, a Latin phrase that means “words not deeds.”
 In a fight, [no one cares how you feel](/no-one-gives-a-shit-about-you/) unless you feel too good.
 Then they try to change that.